ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 });
 ```

 The initial render now shows the default state of `0` as we expect.
-To modify that number (and fire that reducer function above with an action) we need to wire up a button in this component that can `dispatch` to the store with the action type.
+To modify that number (and fire that reducer function above with an action) we need to wire up a button in this component that can `dispatch` to the store.
+We are required to give this dispatch function at minimum one argument of type object with a `type` attribute that describes the intent so the reducer function knows what it should do.

 ```js
 import Ember from 'ember';